-- It demonstrates that there have been faults with the Horizon system which give rise to discrepancies that can cause losses.
-It is not reasonable to exclude the possibility of system problems when considering a case such as Misra. - I am unable to determine whether the Calendar Square problem contributed to the discrepancies at West Byfleet because the Post Office have not provided the relevant transactions and event logs.
+- I am unable to determine whether the Calendar Square problem contributed to the discrepancies at West Byfleet because the Post Office have not provided the relevant transactions and event logs.

-2.4.2 The travellers cheque stock problem
+2.6.2 The travellers cheque stock problem

 The Horizon system is used to record the stock of travellers cheques held by the sub post office and account for the transactions when they are sold or encashed.
 In one of my branch visits I was shown a sequence of actions that demonstrated how the Horizon system reported on the stock of travellers cheques in a manner that was completely confusing and misleading.